 - C2 Risk Management is the whole process of identifying, and evaluating and controlling the strategic and operational risks of the Council.
 A risk is the chance or possibility of loss, damage, injury or failure to achieve objectives by an unwanted or uncertain action or event.
-This includes the risk of 'missed opportunities'. - As the Council is the custodian of public funds risk management is particularly significant and the level of risk that can be tolerated in its activities will need to be carefully considered with risks and reward carefully evaluated.. - C4 The sections below outline key components of the Council's adopted risk management framework. - C5 The key controls for risk management are:- - a) establishing clear roles, responsibilities and reporting lines within the Council for risk management; - b) incorporating risk management considerations into all operations and decision making processes - c). maintaining documented procedures for the control of risk and the provision of suitable information, training and supervision; - d). maintaining an appropriate incident reporting and recording system with investigation procedures to establish cause and prevent recurrence; - e) offering a framework for allocating resources to identified priority risk areas; - f) operating appropriate project management methodologies proportionate to the scale of projects - g). reinforcing the importance of effective risk management as part of the everyday work of employees by offering training; - h). maintaining effective communication and the active involvement of every councillor and employee of the Council; - i) including risk management as an agenda item at meetings as appropriate; - j) providing opportunities for shared learning on risk management across the Council; and - k) preparing contingency plans in areas where there is a potential for an occurrence having a catastrophic effect on the Council and its business capability. - C6 The Chief Finance Officer is responsible for ensuring regular corporate assessments of risk and Heads of Service for reviewing risks annually.
+This includes the risk of 'missed opportunities'. - As the Council is the custodian of public funds risk management is particularly significant and the level of risk that can be tolerated in its activities will need to be carefully considered with risks and reward carefully evaluated. - C4 The sections below outline key components of the Council's adopted risk management framework. - C5 The key controls for risk management are:- - a) establishing clear roles, responsibilities and reporting lines within the Council for risk management; - b) maintaining a clear Corporate Risk Register and Policy; - b) incorporating risk management considerations into all operations and decision making processes; - c) maintaining documented procedures for the control of risk and the provision of suitable information, training and supervision: - d) maintaining an appropriate incident reporting and recording system with investigation procedures to establish cause and prevent recurrence; - e) offering a framework for allocating resources to identified priority risk areas: - f) operating appropriate project management methodologies proportionate to the scale of projects; - g) reinforcing the importance of effective risk management as part of the everyday work of employees by offering training; - maintaining effective communication and the active involvement of every councillor and employee of the Council; - i) including risk management as an agenda item at meetings as appropriate and holding Corporate Risk Management Group meetings; - j) providing opportunities for shared learning on risk management across the Council; and - k) preparing contingency plans in areas where there is a potential for an occurrence having a catastrophic effect on the Council and its business capability.

-- C7 The Chief Finance Officer is responsible for developing specific programmes and procedures for establishing and maintaining risk management activities and to ensure the dispersal of vital information and, where appropriate, provide guidance, interpretation and understanding of the systems involved. - C8 The Chief Finance Officer has implemented a risk management structure involving the Management Team, a Corporate Risk Management Group, Internal Audit and Heads of Service to support his/her responsibilities. - C9 Heads of Service will take responsibility for risk management in their department having regard to advice from the Chief Finance Officer and other specialist staff (e.g. health and safety, internal audit).
+- C6 The Chief Finance Officer is responsible for ensuring regular corporate assessments of risk and Group Heads for reviewing risks annually. - C7 The Chief Finance Officer is responsible for developing specific programmes and procedures for establishing and maintaining risk management activities and to ensure the dispersal of vital information and, where appropriate, provide guidance, interpretation and understanding of the systems involved. - C8 The Chief Finance Officer has implemented a risk management structure involving the Management Team, a Corporate Risk Management Group, Internal Audit and Group Heads to support his/her responsibilities. - Group Heads will take responsibility for risk management in their department having regard to advice from the Chief Finance Officer and other specialist staff (e.g. health and safety, internal audit).